jakobvaa/trello-relative-due-date/src/README.md

 3. A simplified CIS Information View due to the possibility to filter the information shown i.e. show only activity for a specific role.
 4. A detailed CIS Timeline View for all activities together with the possibility to filter the information shown.
 5. Option to include the entire timeline or role specific timeline in the users daily calendar.
 Each activity links directly back to the activity card in the Conference Organisation Tool.
+6. IEEE CIS online support for technical questions or conference organising questions

 <h2 id='setup'>Set up your event's board from the template</h2>

-1. Create CIS Conference Organising Tool Board for your event

-	 * click on CREATE BOARD FROM TEMPLATE
-	 * title: insert name of your event (with year)
-	 * choose workspace
-	 * click create

-2. Register your event board with IEEE CIS
+1.Request IEEE CIS support

-	* Contact IEEE CIS Conference Organising Tool Support
+	* Contact IEEE CIS Conference Organising Tool Support : pauline@ntnu.no

 	Your board will now have both Technical and IEEE CIS Conference Committee support for any questions you may have.